 The Risks of Taking NSAIDs for Pain Relief

 NSAIDs are safe for most people when taken at the right dose for a short period.
-However, they can increase risk for serious stomach bleeding.
-NSAIDs may also increase the chance for heart attack and stroke.
+However, in 2015, the FDA has increased its warning that NSAIDs can contribute to heart attack and stroke.
+They may also increase risk for serious stomach bleeding.

 Ask a doctor before using NSAIDS if:

-Combining NSAIDs with more than three drinks a day increases the risk for stomach bleeding.
-Taking NSAIDs along with blood thinning medications can also increase risk for serious stomach bleeding.
+Combining NSAIDs with more than three alcoholic drinks a day increases the risk for stomach bleeding.
+Taking NSAIDs along with blood-thinning medications can also increase the risk for serious stomach bleeding.
 Others factors that increase risk for stomach bleeding include: